LatifahAbuhamamah/ESP32-Http-Request/README.md

 ![image3](https://github.com/LatifahAbuhamamah/ESP32-Http-Request/blob/main/images/r.jpg)

-The code is not limited to only forward or right movement of the robot.
-It can work in any direction, including forward, backward, stop, left, or right.
+**Note:** The previous code is not limited to only the forward or right movement of the robot.
+It can work in any direction, including forward, backward, stop, left, or right.*